 Want to visit the ‘King of the Jungle’?
 Gir Wildlife Sanctuary is the exclusive home of Asiatic Lions in India.
 The national park in Gujarat is one of the most popular wildlife sanctuaries in India.
 Settled at the western Gujarati peninsula, the Gir Forest was formerly a part of the Nawab of Junagarh's private hunting grounds.

 The rugged scrublands and forests of Gir offers the unparalleled opportunity to get a glimpse of the rare Asiatic Lions coupled with elusive wild animals and hard-to-find birds.
 The easily spotted wildlife in their natural habitats are like Asiatic wild ass, hyenas, Gir foxes, pygmy woodpecker, brown fish owl and black buck etc. Gir is home to 523 Lions, 300 Leopards, 200 species of birds, 40 species of reptiles and amphibians making it a very enriching wildlife adventure in India.

-Famous For: Asiatic Lions, Leopard, Jackals, and Antelope
+One of the top wildlife sanctuaries in India for: Asiatic Lions, Leopard, Jackals, and Antelope

 Safari Options: Jeep